MRDarkOwl2K25/1TamilMV/README.md

 # **Tamil Blasters RSS Bot**

 **TamilMV RSS Bot** is an advanced Telegram bot designed to automatically post torrent files from [1TamilMV](https://www.1tamilmv.blue) to a specified Telegram channel.
-The bot performs periodic checks to ensure the latest torrents are fetched and posted seamlessly.
+The bot performs periodic checks to ensure the latest torrents are fetched and posted seamlessly with MongoDB database integration for configuration management and statistics tracking.

 ---